 When are hearings held?

 If the Committee reviews the file and finds that your claims suggest illegal or unethical behavior involving your attorney's fees, the Committee will hold a hearing.
 In this case, you and your attorney will be notified by mail of the time and date.
-Hearings are held at The Chicago Bar Association, 321 South Plymouth Court, beginning at 4 p.m.
+Hearings are held at The Chicago Bar Association, 321 South Plymouth Court, Chicago, IL.

 The Committee does not have subpoena powers, however, and cannot force you or your attorney to come to the hearing.
 If you or your attorney choose not to appear, the hearing will take place with whomever is present.

-At the hearing, you and your attorney each present your side of the dispute to a hearing panel comprised of two or three Committee members.
+At the hearing, you and your attorney each present your side of the dispute to a hearing panel comprised of at least one Committee member.
 The hearing panel will report on the hearing and make a recommendation to the full Committee at its next Committee meeting.
 At the meeting, the Committee may decide to dismiss the complaint if it finds there is not enough evidence suggesting the attorney's fee was illegal or excessive.
-If the Committee finds the attorney charged an illegal fee, it will refer the file to the Attorney Registration and Disciplinary Commission.
+If the Committee finds the attorney charged an illegal fee, it may refer the file to the Attorney Registration and Disciplinary Commission.
 If the Committee finds the attorney charged an excessive fee, it may recommend that the attorney refund part of the money, or refer the file to the Attorney Registration and Disciplinary Commission, or both.